 Admission to the College of Business

-Traditional Students in any of the College of Business majors are required to apply for Entrance to Major during the second semester of their second year, prior to taking any upper-level business courses.
+Traditional students in any of the College of Business majors are required to apply for Admission to Major during the second semester of their second year, prior to taking any upper-level business courses.

-- Submission of the Entrance to Major Application
+- Submission of the Admission to Major Application

-- Completion of any three lower-level business core courses with a grade point average of at least 2.50
+- Completion of two of three lower-level business courses with a grade point average of at least 2.50

-- Entrance to Major interview may be requested
+- Admission to Major interview may be requested

 - Transfer students should review requirements with their advisor